Meaning, History, and Myths of 420

 In a broader sense, 4/20 is a movement and gathering observed around the world; something of an unofficial holiday.
-The 4th of April at 4.20pm is the moment it really hits, with stoners gathering en masse to smoke, have a good time and advocate publicly for the legalisation of marijuana.
+The 4th of April at 4.20pm is the moment it really hits, with stoners gathering en masse to smoke, have a good time, and advocate publicly for the legalization of marijuana.

 Related: Celebrate With Our 420 Deals